amuse logo yellow

 4) Tunecore

-For a flat fee of $19.99 per single or $34.99 per album, Tunecore distributes your music to over 150 digital stores and streaming platforms.
-TuneCore artists keep 100% of the profits they earn from sales, downloads, and streaming revenue.
+For an annual fee of $22.99 per single or $39.99 per album, Tunecore distributes your music to over 150 digital stores and streaming platforms.
+In the case of albums, the $39.99 annual fee increases to $49.99 after the first year.

 5) Ditto